 This is your brain on menopause

-Menopause is called “the change” for good reason: Women go through significant changes in our bodies, culminating in the end of our monthly periods.
-But we also experience profound changes in our brains – changes that can carry us into a potent new place in terms of our power and self-knowledge.
+Menopause is called “the change” for good reason: Women go through significant changes in their bodies, culminating in the end of their monthly periods.
+But women also experience profound changes in their brains – changes that can carry them into a potent new place in terms of their power and self-knowledge.

-Before menopause, women's brains are influenced by “mommy” hormones that drive us to put ourselves second to everyone else in favor of nurturing relationships, bearing children and keeping the family and community together.
+Before menopause, women's brains are influenced by “mommy” hormones that drive them to put themselves second to everyone else in favor of nurturing relationships, bearing children and keeping the family and community together.
 During perimenopause – the transition between fertility and menopause – those self-sacrificing mommy hormones begin to switch to self-actualizing “me” hormones.
-As the ratio between estrogen and testosterone shifts and our natural production of oxytocin – sometimes called the “love hormone” – diminishes, our brains move away from their intense caretaking mode to a new kind of “you can take care of that yourself” mode.
+As the ratio between estrogen and testosterone shifts and a woman's natural production of oxytocin – sometimes called the “love hormone” – diminishes, her brain moves away from its intense caretaking mode to a new kind of “you can take care of that yourself” mode.

 When these changes take over in menopause, they can have an understandably huge impact on every aspect of a woman's life, from her work to her family to her relationships.
 About two out of three divorces in couples over age 50, for example, are initiated by women.
-This brain shift toward “me” mode is a big reason for that, and I think that's fascinating.
+This brain shift toward “me” mode could be a big reason for that.

 A little help here?